 Regular monitoring observations of each active well include the depth to groundwater, relevant contaminant concentrations, and other factors based on a facility's permit requirements.
 In many cases, monitoring wells are sampled multiple times a year, providing an extensive data set to monitor changes in the groundwater elevation and water quality.
 Observation data from over 270,000 individual wells throughout the State are included in the GAMA database.
 Within the City of Alameda there are 144 individual well locations2 (see Figure 2.2).
-695 additional wells located nearby in Oakland, San Leandro, and within the Oakland International Airport, were also used to analyze the shallow groundwater layer within the City of Alameda.
+695 additional wells located nearby in Oakland, San Leandro, and within the City of Alameda.